tathamoddie/Repair-Environment.ps1/README.md

     All environment tests now passing (fixes were applied)

-When you've just pulled, then your environment broke because another developer introduced a new dependency:
+When you've just pulled new code, then your environment broke because another developer introduced a new dependency:

     C:\code\SomeProject> git pull